-Dr. Andrew Joseph Pegoda teaches women’s, gender, and sexuality studies; religious studies; and first year writing at the University of Houston.
+Dr. Andrew Joseph Pegoda teaches women’s, gender, and sexuality studies; religious studies; and English at the University of Houston.

 Dr. Pegoda has expertise in pedagogy, women’s studies, queer studies, critical race theory, religious studies, cultural studies, history/historiography, and public scholarship and has growing interest in crip studies and digital humanities.

 Dr. Pegoda is actively committed to teaching and is also available as a consultant or expert reviewer, as a guest speaker, and as an opinion piece writer.
 Without Ritual, Autonomous Negotiations serves as a home for some of Dr. Pegoda’s public writing.

 Finally, Dr. Pegoda is queer/gay, genderqueer, physically disabled, and a survivor of many tumors and six surgeries.
 Dr. Pegoda uses these (and other) identities, in addition to experience as an educator and scholar and a global citizen, to further embrace and model diversity and acceptance.